-• Assure there is a sufficient supply of chemicals before beginning a shift.
+Assure there is a sufficient supply of chemicals before beginning a shift.

 Note: Use only commercial-grade detergents and rinse aids recommended by your chemical professional.
 Do not use detergents and rinse aids formulated for residential dishwashers.
 Low Temperatures chemical-sanitizing dishmachines must not exceed 6% sodium hypochlorite solution (bleach) as the sanitizing agent.
 Higher levels may damage stainless or components.
 Follow the directions precisely that are on the litmus paper vial and test the water on the surface of the bottom of the glasses.
 Concentration should be 50 p.p.m. minimum to 100 p.p.m. maximum.
 If concentration is incorrect contact your chemical supplier.

 3.1.3.
-Filling the Machine
+Filling the Glasswasher

-With the power ON, press and hold the Fill/Start switch in the "FILL" position until the water level in the wash tank is about 1" deep, for best results use water level indicator located at the back of the wash tank.
+• With the power ON, the glasswasher will be automatically filled until the water level in the wash tank is about 1" deep.